Exterior of the Parks Board office in Stanley Park

 The Vancouver Board of Parks and Recreation welcomes unsolicited proposals from private businesses, non-profit organizations, and individuals who have innovative ideas with sound business fundamentals that provide benefit to the community.

-Support your community by making a tax-deductible gift or donation to your favourite park or recreational activity.
+Support your community by making a tax-deductible gift or donation to your favourite facility, program, park, or recreational activity.

 Bids, contracts, RFPs, purchase orders